When to Replace Your Water Heater

 Generally, most water heaters that are more than 10 years old should be considered for replacement.
 If your water heater is in a location that will not cause damage if there is a leak, you can wait until it develops a leak before replacing it, but that really is not recommended.

 Most codes or ordinances allow a homeowner to install their own water heater, and some jurisdictions allow unlicensed individuals to install water heaters, but they still must pull a permit and have it inspected for safety.
+It’s also a good idea to check out all the top home warranty companies out there to protect your systems and appliances.

 Did you find this article helpful?
 YES | NO